Tell Migda’

 • Modern Times

 A modern basalt query, as well as military works and development activities, damaged the site.
-It is yet not excavated.
+It is yet not thoroughly excavated, except for limited emergency excavations.

 The site is in an open public place.